Azure/Azure-Media-Services-Explorer/README.md

 Azure-Media-Services-Explorer
 =============================

-A Winforms/C# application for Windows that does upload, download, encode, package, and stream assets with Azure Media Services.
+Azure Media Explorer is a Winforms/C# application for Windows that does upload, download, encode, package, and stream assets with Azure Media Services.
 The latest binary (with an installer) is available in the release section. https://github.com/xpouyat/Azure-Media-Services-Explorer/releases

 This solution has been developped with Visual Studio 2013.
-It contains two projects: "AMSExplorer" and "SetupAMSExplorer".
-"AMSExplorer" is the main application.
-"SetupAMSExplorer" is an InstallShield project that creates a Setup executable (EXE/MSI).
+It contains two projects: "AMSExplorer", the main application, and "SetupAMSExplorer", an InstallShield project that creates a Setup executable (EXE/MSI).

 In order to compile this setup project, you must install InstallShield Limited Edition for VisualStudio.
 To do this:
 - Launch Visual Studio 2013